The Digital You is Braver Than the Real One

 You’ve felt it, haven’t you?

 That sharp contrast between the woman you are online and the one you present in the real world.
-Online, you say the thing.
-You post the photo.
-You own the title.
-Offline, you hesitate.
-You shrink a little.
-You defer.
-You wait.
+Online, you say what you mean.
+You post the perfect photo.
+You own your title.
+But offline?
+You hesitate.
+You shrink back.
+You defer to others.
+You wait for approval.

 It’s not hypocrisy.
 It’s not insecurity.
 It’s a rehearsal.
 And it’s working.